Boost.Audio

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so parameters are already documented.
-The description repeats the midi_mode options but doesn't add new information beyond what the schema provides.
+Schema description coverage is 100%, so all parameters already have descriptions.
+The tool description merely reiterates the midi_mode parameter without adding new semantic meaning beyond what the schema provides.
+Thus the baseline of 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.